wincent/masochist/content/blog/what-kind-of-name-is-wincent-colaiuta-anyway.md

 # The 2000s

-By the year 2000, the site had morphed into wincent.org, on which I wrote about Mac stuff.
+By the year 2000, the site had morphed and I wrote about Mac stuff.
 I signed most posts as "Wincent Colaiuta", although I also playfully corrupted the name in any number of ways, including "Wincenzo", "Wyncienxo" and "Colyiuta".

 # Mac OS X